cafeibit/Azure-Data-Engineering/SQL/README.md

    * If the SELECT list contains more than a few columns, expressions, or aliases, consider listing each column on its own line.
    * Indent lines containing subclauses or columns to make it clear which code belongs to each major clause.

+* Handle NULLs

+  A NULL value means no value or unknown.
+It does not mean zero or blank, or even an empty string.
+Those values are not unknown.
+A NULL value can be used for values that haven’t been supplied yet, for example, when a customer has not yet supplied an email address.
+As you've seen previously, a NULL value can also be returned by some conversion functions if a value is not compatible with the target data type.

+  You'll often need to take special steps to deal with NULL.
+NULL is really a non-value.
+It is unknown.
+It isn't equal to anything, and it’s not unequal to anything.
+NULL isn't greater or less than anything.
+We can’t say anything about what it is, but sometimes we need to work with NULL values.
+Thankfully, T-SQL provides functions for conversion or replacement of NULL values.

+  * ISNULL

+  The ISNULL function takes two arguments.
+The first is an expression we are testing.
+If the value of that first argument is NULL, the function returns the second argument.
+If the first expression is not null, it is returned unchanged.

+  **Note**

+  The value substituted for NULL must be the same datatype as the expression being evaluated.
+In the above example, MiddleName is a varchar, so the replacement value could not be numeric.
+In addition, you'll need to choose a value that will not appear in the data as a regular value.
+It can sometimes be difficult to find a value that will never appear in your data.

+  * COALESCE

+  The ISNULL function is not ANSI standard, so you may wish to use the COALESCE function instead.
+COALESCE is a little more flexible is that it can take a variable number of arguments, each of which is an expression.
+It will return the first expression in the list that is not NULL.
+If there are only two arguments, COALESCE behaves like ISNULL.
+However, with more than two arguments, COALESCE can be used as an alternative to a multipart CASE expression using ISNULL.
+If all arguments are NULL, COALESCE returns NULL.
+All the expressions must return the same or compatible data types.
+The syntax is as follows: `SELECT COALESCE(&lt;expression_1&gt;[, ...&lt;expression_n&gt;];`

+  * NULLIF

+  The NULLIF function allows you to return NULL under certain conditions.
+This function has useful applications in areas such as data cleansing, when you wish to replace blank or placeholder characters with NULL.
+NULLIF takes two arguments and returns NULL if they're equivalent.
+If they aren't equal, NULLIF returns the first argument.

 ### <h3 id="section1-2">Querying with Transact-SQL</h3>